TheresaLui/SelfHelpContent_v2/articles/microsoft.network/network-slbadfsandspconnectionsfailovervpn.md

 ## **Recommended steps**
 1. Adjust ADFS servers’ Maximum Transmission Unit (MTU) to 1350 instead of relying on Path MTU Discovery (PMTUD) as the Internal Load Balancer (ILB) doesn't support PMTUD.
-2. Use DNS load balancing.
-3. Use Application Gateway instead of ILB.
-4. Use a 3rd party network appliance available in Azure marketplace.
+2. Use a 3rd party network appliance available in Azure marketplace.
-5. Use an External Load Balancer (ELB/SLB) instead of the ILB to move this traffic out of the VPN, hence not hitting the MTU restriction.
+3. Use an External Load Balancer (ELB/SLB) instead of the ILB to move this traffic out of the VPN, hence not hitting the MTU restriction.